robcarver17/skipperman/docs/patrol_boat_help.md

 ## Labelling a boat with a designation

 You might want to label boats with a specific designation, eg 'Dedicated safety', 'Coach boat', 'Safety / coach'.
 Enter the designation, or use the drop down arrow to choose previously used labels.
+Designation needs to be set for each day.
 To change a designation just delete it, you will then see the dropdown arrow again, or you can type in any value.

 Designation is used to sort boats in the [patrol boat report from the main menu](patrol_boats_rota_report_help.md) and the [quick report](#quick-reports).